dphfox/Fusion/docs/api-reference/children.md

 When using a state or computed object as a child, it will be bound; when the value of the state object changes, it'll unparent the old children and parent the new children.

+!!! note
-Note that, as with bound properties, updates are deferred to the next render step, and so don't happen right away:
+	As with bound properties, updates are deferred to the next render step, and so parenting won't occur right away.

 ```Lua
 local child1 = New "Folder" {